Last Updated on August 7, 2021 by pirie

 Do you suffer from small calf syndrome?
 Are you tired of putting in 100% effort and receiving only 10% results?
 Does any of this sound familiar?

-Have you ever seen someone who doesn’t work out at all or exercises very little, yet they possess beautiful and balanced calves?
+Have you ever seen someone who doesn’t work out or exercises very little yet possesses beautiful and balanced calves?
 Just as with any other muscle, calves are genetic.